hasezoey/new_string_template/README.md

 }
 ```

-Note: with the default regex, an template-variable can have spaces or none at all.
+Note: with the default regex, a template-variable can have spaces or none at all.

 ## Working on this Project